L’un fece il mundo e l’altro l’ha distrutto.(Unattributed quote in Meditaciones del Quijote (1914), by José Ortega y Gasset)

 Now, we discuss transfer pricing methods based on operating profits.

-In the RoyaltyStat Company Financials Database, with data sourced from Standard & Poor’s Global (Compustat), we can add the depreciation of property, plant, and equipment (DP), excluding the amortization of acquired intangibles (AM), to XSGA, and call Total Costs (lato sensu) = (COGS + XSGA + (DP – AM)).
+In the RoyaltyStat® online (interactive) company financials database, with data sourced from Standard & Poor’s Global (Compustat®), we can add the depreciation of property, plant, and equipment (DP), excluding the amortization of acquired intangibles (AM), to XSGA, and call Total Cost (lato sensu) = (COGS + XSGA + (DP – AM)).
 We call Total Costs (stricto sensu) = (COGS + XSGA), without the capricious depreciation (DP – AM) allowance.

-In practice, transfer pricing analysts estimate the structural equation:
+In practice, transfer pricing analysts estimate the structural equation prescribed by the U.S. regulations and the OECD TPG:

 (1) P(t) = μ S(t) + U(t)